 3) Because the nature of their business was law and that client calls had to have the utmost security, they wanted a system based on a wired business telephone system and not on VoIP.

 With the Halloo system the ARI Law firm set up a unique local number for each of the several area codes within the Bay Area and Silicon Valley that they serviced.
-They then routed these numbers to their traditional office line, while being able to toggle to a live agent answering service during off hours.
+They then routed these numbers to their traditional office line, while being able to automatically toggle to voicemail after hours.

 They were also able to offer their clients the convenience of a single local number so that parties could join a conference call (often used in professional services) by pushing a number on their phone while calling into the normal office line.